MaXvanHeLL/LSD-SLAM/Readme.md

-This lsd slam code is window port of original lsd slam code from [TUM LSD Slam repository](https://github.com/tum-vision/lsd_slam)
+This lsd slam code is Windows port of original lsd slam code from [TUM LSD Slam repository](https://github.com/tum-vision/lsd_slam)

 How to build on Windows with Visual Studio 2013
 =========